TownLake/blog-samrhea/content/posts/2024/2024-10-26-naps/index.md

 description: "Or how I learned to love a 90-minute alarm"
 ---

 A good way to ship more weekend projects is to become a parent.
 Specifically the parent of a child between 6 and 18 months.
-[Trust](https://github.com/TownLake/blog-samrhea/commits/main/) me.

 This does not make sense at first glance.
 Parents are busy, but children do (hopefully) take a nap or two during the day.
 And their ~~margin~~ nap is your opportunity.
 A child’s weekend snooze gives you the ideal window of time to sit in front of a keyboard and build as fast as you can.

 The ~6 month mark is important, though, because before that age the naps are too short and too unpredictable.
 My [social media consumption skyrocketed](https://blog.samrhea.com/posts/2024/naps-and-junk-food/) when my kid was younger because I did not have the time to make progress on anything.
-My son’s naps averaged about 25 minutes in those days.
+My son’s naps averaged about 35 minutes in those days.
 I could only scroll on my phone and eat intellectual junk food.

 All of that has changed since the kid started napping for more than 35 minutes at a time.
 We consistently get him down for two 90-minute naps; one in the morning and one in the afternoon.
 The result is more personal production than I’ve managed in years.
 I put my thoughts on paper more.
 I ship more weekend projects.
 I get more done.
 I decided to combine all three of those qualities and write down why I think this is true despite being counterintuitive.